YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 BREAKDEA, Break instruction encountered during Device error action

-Run Time Information: This indicates that YottaDB/GT.M encountered a BREAK command within a device EXCEPTION string and entered Direct Mode.
+Run Time Information: This indicates that YottaDB encountered a BREAK command within a device EXCEPTION string and entered Direct Mode.

-Action: YottaDB/GT.M activates EXCEPTION strings for deviceparameters when a device reports an exception condition.
+Action: YottaDB activates EXCEPTION strings for deviceparameters when a device reports an exception condition.
 All commands entered at the Direct Mode prompt are compiled and executed as they are entered.
 To continue program execution, enter the ZCONTINUE command.
 It is important to ensure the EXCEPTIONS in production code are thoroughly debugged.

 ----------
 BREAKZBA